maksimmishakov/mismatch-recruiter/docs/CONTRIBUTING.md

-# Contributing to Lamoda AI Recruiter
+# Contributing to Mismatch AI Recruiter

-Thank you for your interest in contributing to the Lamoda AI Recruiter project!
+Thank you for your interest in contributing to the Mismatch AI Recruiter project!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct